namecoin/ncdns/README.md

    familar with Go, setting it to the path to an empty directory will suffice.
    The directory will be filled with build files.)

-2. Run `go get -t -u github.com/namecoin/ncdns/...`.
-The ncdns source code will be retrieved automatically, and ncdns will be built.
+2. Run `go get -d -t -u github.com/namecoin/ncdns/...`.
+The ncdns source code will be retrieved automatically.

+3. Run `go generate github.com/namecoin/x509_compressed/...`.
+The compressed public key patch will be applied.

+4. Run `go get -t -u github.com/namecoin/ncdns/...`.  ncdns will be built.
 The binaries will be at
-   $GOPATH/bin/ncdns..
+   $GOPATH/bin/ncdns.

 Option B: Using Makefile (non-Windows platforms):